Coboundaries and eigenvalues of finitary S-adic systems: Introduction

 Sufficient conditions (both for the continuous and measurable case) for being an eigenvalue are expressed as summation-type conditions; such conditions are natural and classical, and appear in several places in the literature, for example in \cite[Corollary 15.57]{Nadkarni-1998}.
-In particular, both Theorems \ref{thm:sufficient-mble} and \ref{thm:sufficient-continuous} can be seen as an extension of \cite{CDHM:2003}, where the authors study finitary, proper recognizable directive sequences which define {\em linearly recurrent }$S$-adic systems.
+In particular, Theorem \ref{thm:sufficient-mble} can be seen as an extension of \cite{CDHM:2003}, where the authors study finitary, proper directive sequences which define {\em linearly recurrent }$S$-adic systems.
 Note that the condition that the morphisms are proper ensures that the only coboundary is the trivial one, which is why their result makes no mention of coboundaries whilst ours does; we comment on why this is the case in Proposition \ref{prop:proper-implies-trivial-coboundary}.
+More generally, let us refer to the important literature devoted to the study of dynamical eigenvalues of Cantor; see e.g. \cite{Bressaud-Durand-Maass:2005,Bressaud-Durand-Maass:2010,CDHM:2003,Durand-Frank-Maass:2015,DFM:19}.

 We then apply our results in Section \ref{constant-length-S-adic} to the special family of $S$-adic shifts defined by directive sequences of constant-length substitutions.
 This is a natural family to consider in this context, as Host's notion of a coboundary generalises the notion of {\em height} for constant-length substitutions, and indeed it is for this family that we most easily find non-trivial coboundaries.
 Here also, we show in Example \ref{ex:nontrivial height} that it is not difficult to create constant-length $S$-adic shifts with non-trivial coboundaries.
-In the case where the directive sequence is also finitary, we show in Theorem \ref{cor:fully-essential-constant-coboundarybis} that all continuous eigenvalues are rational and we give a complete description of the rationals that can be an eigenvalue.
-This allows us to conclude with an $S$-adic version of Cobham's theorem in Corollary \ref{cor:Cobham}.
+In the case where the directive sequence is also finitary and satisfies some mild assumption, we show in Theorem \ref{cor:fully-essential-constant-coboundarybis} that all continuous eigenvalues are rational, and we give a complete description of the rationals that can be an eigenvalue.
+This allows us to conclude with an $S$-adic version of Cobham's theorem in Corollary \ref{cor:cobham}.